Articles in this section

 Payday Super is an Australian Government initiative designed to improve how superannuation is paid, reported, and managed.

-As a result of these changes, super processing becomes more time-sensitive, and accurate setup and data play a critical role in ensuring compliance.
+As a result, super processing becomes more time-sensitive — accurate setup and clean data are critical to ensuring compliance.

 Was this article helpful?